 Helping your child learn during coronavirus school closures

-If you’re worried about how you'll cope with school closures due to the coronavirus outbreak, you’re not alone.
+Many of us breathed a deep sigh of relief when we sent out children back to school after lockdown, so if you’re worried about how you'll cope with ongoing school closures due to the coronavirus outbreak, you’re not alone.

 Here, we’ve answered some of your burning questions about how the ever-changing situation might affect your child and the rest of the family.

 The first reason is to contain the spread of coronavirus.

 The second is that as the virus proliferates, increasing numbers of teachers will have to self-isolate because they, or a family member, have symptoms of the illness or have been in contact with someone else who has.

 This would leave schools understaffed and unable to provide a safe environment for pupils.

 How schools will set work during the coronavirus closures period

 There are a number of ways in which schools can set work for children.